1KushalSharma/1KushalSharma/README.md

 - 👋 Hi, I’m @Kushal Sharma
 - 👀 I’m interested in ...
-Android Development, Game Development and App development
+Android App Development and Game Development
 - 🌱 I’m currently learning ...
 Kotlin for Android and C# for game engine and development
 - 📫 How to reach me ... email: 1rn18ec086.kushalsharma@gmail.com